Universal Phase Transitions of Matter in Optically Driven Cavities

 Here $V_0[\phi]$ is the equilibrium term that exists even at zero pump field and $V_{\text{P}}[\phi]$ is the ponderomotive potential induced by the pump field $A_{\text{p}}$.
 At the mean field level, the configuration of $\phi$ that minimizes the potential landscape $V[\phi]$ gives the non-equilibrium steady state.

 In the steady state, the cavity photon field must be oscillating periodically in time with a classically coherent value, the `mean field', together with small quantum and thermal fluctuations.
 Within linear response, the classical value is simply $Ae^{-i\omega t}+c.c.$ where $A=\alpha'(\omega) A_{\text{p}}$ is found from Maxwell's equations using the optical conductivity $\sigma(\omega, \phi)$ at a fixed $\phi$.
-Therefore, the sample is now periodically driven by the cavity field $A$, so that the force $F= -\langle \partial_\phi L\rangle = -\langle \partial_\phi L_{\text{M}}\rangle_X$ on $\phi$ could be computed from $L_{\text{M}}$ in \equa{eq:initialL} with the cavity field $A$ treated as the external deriving field.
-The effects of vacuum/thermal fluctuations of $A$ are incorporated into the $V_0[\phi]$ part of \equa{eq:FinalV}, while the mean field $Ae^{-i\omega t}+c.c.$ generates the ponderomotive force $F_{\text{P}}$.
-In the absence of dissipation, meaning that there is no energy absorption within the sample, the driven system belongs to case~1 below Eq.~4 of Ref.~\cite{sun2024floquet}, and the ponderomotive force must be equal to that predicted by Eq.~4 there.
-At second order in the pump field, it is simply related to the equilibrium optical conductivity $\sigma(\phi,\omega)$ as
+Therefore, the sample is now periodically driven by the cavity field $A$.
+The force $F= -\langle \partial_\phi L\rangle = -\langle \partial_\phi L_{\text{M}}\rangle_X$ on $\phi$ could be computed from $L_{\text{M}}$ in \equa{eq:initialL} with the classical cavity field $A$ treated as the external driving field, which yields the ponderomotive force $F_{\text{P}}$.
+The effective potential generated by the vacuum fluctuations of $A$ is a much weaker effect and is incorporated into the $V_0[\phi]$ part of \equa{eq:FinalV}, see SM Sec.~IIC for an estimation~\cite{supp}.
+In the absence of dissipation, meaning that there is no energy absorption within the sample, the driven sample belongs to case~1 below Eq.~4 of Ref.~\cite{sun2024floquet}, and the ponderomotive force must be equal to that predicted by Eq.~4 there.
+At second order in the pump field, it is simply related to the equilibrium optical conductivity $\sigma(\phi,\omega)$ of the sample as

-where $\omega>0$, $\alpha'$ is from \equa{eq:alpha} and $\sigma$ is purely imaginary in the absence of dissipation.
+where $\omega>0$, $\alpha'$ is from \equa{eq:alpha} and $\sigma$ is purely imaginary in the absence of dissipation, see Appendix B for detailed derivation.

 One is now ready to observe that the ponderomotive potential from \equa{eqn:FP} has a universal step-like structure shown in \fig{fig:FPcavity}(c).
-As $\phi$ varies, the optical conductivity of the sample and thus the cavity photon frequencies $\omega_{\text{N}}(\phi)$ are shifted according to the poles of $\alpha'$, as shown schematically in \fig{fig:FPcavity}(b).
+As $\phi$ varies, the optical conductivity of the sample changes, and thus the cavity photon frequencies $\omega_{\text{N}}(\phi)$ are shifted according to the poles of $\alpha'$, as shown schematically in \fig{fig:FPcavity}(b).
 Suppose that a cavity photon $\omega_2(\phi)$ is closely above the pump frequency $\omega$ when $\phi=\phi_0$ and red shifts with decreasing $\phi$ as in \fig{fig:FPcavity}(b), it may hit a resonance with the pump at a `resonance' value of $\phi=\phi_{\text{c}}$.
 There the ponderomotive force and potential from \equa{eqn:FP} are dominated by the resonant pole of $|\alpha'|^2$: